D2KLab/sequeval/README.md

 ## Installation

-If you interesting in using sequeval in your own project, you can install it with `pip`:
+If you are interested in using sequeval in your own project, you can install it with `pip`:

 ```bash
 $ pip install git+https://github.com/D2KLab/sequeval.git